Three Minneapolis senior police officials among those to test positive as COVID-19 cases rise

-“Our sworn personnel in the chief’s office are all operational and working,” said the spokesman, John Elder, who declined to give their ranks, citing medical privacy laws.
+“Our sworn personnel in the chief’s office are all operational and working,” said spokesman John Elder, who declined to give their ranks, citing medical privacy laws.

 But four sources with knowledge of department operations say that three of the department’s four deputy chiefs tested positive, prompting the rest of the command staff, including Chief Medaria Arradondo, to self-isolate at home as a precaution.
 Another positive case was a senior civilian official who had to be hospitalized, the sources say.

-The revelations come amid the continued spread of the deadly virus; state health officials on Thursday announced 745 new cases as the state passed more than 1 million diagnostic tests.
+The revelations come amid the continued spread of the deadly virus; state health officials on Thursday announced 745 new cases as the state passed more than 1 million diagnostic tests conducted.

 The department has taken certain precautions, such as requiring officers to wear masks on all calls and screening visitors to its police stations and other department buildings.
 Officers are also being encouraged to take their temperatures at home and not report for work if they have a fever.